adarshsingh1407/todo-mcp/todo-ui/README.md

 - `/mark-done <id>` - Mark a todo as completed
 - `/mark-todo <id>` - Mark a todo as pending
 - `/delete-todo <id>` - Delete a todo
-- `/summarise-remaining` - Get AI summary of pending todos
+- `/summarise-remaining` - Get AI summary of pending todos with human-like responses
-- `/summarise-completed` - Get AI summary of completed todos
+- `/summarise-completed` - Get AI summary of completed todos with human-like responses

 ### **Smart Suggestions**